Pleistoscene/emerald-games-wireless-RFP/README.md

 ## 14. Training and Handover

-- Vendor must provide basic training to one team member on how to monitor and manage the wireless system
+- Vendor must provide basic training to one company member on how to monitor and manage the wireless system
-- A short video tutorial or a one-page guide is acceptable
+- A short video tutorial or a one page guide is acceptable

 ## 15. Scalability and Future-Proofing